Political linguistics: Politics embedded in language

 Languages differ essentially in what they must convey and not in what they may convey.
 Hence, people will strategically produce utterances in ways they expect their audience to interpret the meaning they are trying to convey.
-When using language, even if in a thought, any individual will seek an audience and response from them is expected.
+When using language, even if in a thought, any individual will seek an audience and a response from them is expected.
 Erving Goffman believes when "a person volunteers a statement or message, however trivial or common-place, he commits himself and those he addresses, and in a sense places everyone present in jeopardy.
 By saying something, the speaker opens himself up to the possibility that the intended recipients will affront him by not listening or will think him forward, foolish, or offensive in what he has said."
 When an utterance is made or a statement is written, a response is solicited from the audience (whether intended or not), hence, according to Goffman's Face Theory, the speaker will choose his words wisely to gain the most favourable response.
 "One can see the deferential use of the plural as both a negative and a positive face strategy.
 Addressing someone as, in effect, ‘you and yours', deflects the force of the speech act from the individual spoken to, making it less direct and less threatening.
 At the same time, it increases the ‘size’ of the addressee, as it were, implying that this person matters too much to be treated as a mere singular."